Temmarie/Stessara/README.md

 All "send to WhatsApp" buttons route through `lib/whatsapp.js`, which builds a `wa.me/{number}?text=` URL with a prefilled, formatted message.
 To wire to the real number, replace `WHATSAPP_NUMBER` in that file.

-## Sample data

-Bag catalogue is in `data/bags.js`.
-Replace photo URLs with real product photography once available — every bag has a main image and 3–4 colour variants.

 ## What's intentionally an MVP